hqqns/HeroConversion/README1ST.md

 PIL or Pillow python library required.

-Help is bellow and in a video - see below
+Help is below and in a video - see below

 -------------------------------------------------
 Create plus/4 image program (prg)